 Medicare Part D’s ability to keep drug costs low has expanded access to medications and increased adherence to treatments.
 This ultimately helps patients avoid complications or costly hospitalizations, creating even more savings for Medicare.
 Patients’ ability to manage their health through the Part D program has led to a reduction in the elderly mortality by 2.2 percent annually since 2006, saving the program nearly $5 billion per year.

 To learn more about the Part D program’s success click here.

 Since its creation, Medicare Today has monitored Part D’s impact on seniors through our annual Senior Satisfaction Survey.
 Seniors have consistently reported high satisfaction with the Part D program.

-In fact, nearly 9 in 10 seniors enrolled in Part D are satisfied with their coverage and 80 percent of seniors think their Part D plan is a good value.
-Additionally, 92 percent say their plans are convenient to use and 86 percent believe that their plan works well and without hassle.
+In fact, nearly 9 in 10 seniors enrolled in Part D are satisfied with their coverage and over 80 percent of seniors think their Part D plan is a good value.
+Additionally, seniors consistently say their plans are convenient to use and over 80 percent believe that their plan works well and without hassle.

 Interested in knowing more about Part D in your state?
 Visit our State-by-State page to learn about how the program is helping beneficiaries in your area.

 Nearly 9 out of 10 seniors are satisfied with their Part D coverage.